 Council Tax & Business Rates Reserve - This reserve was set up to manage the timings of cost pressures and un-foreseen reductions in NDR income resulting from the Government changes from localisation of Council Tax support and the retention of Business Rates.

-Inclusive Growth Reserve - This reserve was set up to fund community based projects such as Breckland Pride (previously names 'Community Projects'.
+Communities Reserve - This reserve was set up to fund community based projects such as Breckland Pride (see Inclusive Growth reserve below).